kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 which is then passed to the trigger endpoint via the resource_id parameter.
 A string ID can also be used, but we suggest using integers when possible.

-2. The ‘Custom node dialogue endpoint’.
+2. The ‘Custom node dialogue endpoint’

-In this case your service needs to be able to provide an HTML page that will be rendered inside an iframe in the node dialogue.
+In this case, your service needs to be able to provide an HTML page that will be rendered inside an iframe in the node dialogue.
 This iframe can then be used to integrate the resource management page into Automation Center.

 Campaign Specific External Data
 -------------------------------

 The External Event entry point allows the user to post a JSON data structure along with the triggered external event.
 This JSON data structure is passed along the program, and can be used to customize program runs.
-For example this data is used to dynamically generate sections in email.
+For example, this data is used to dynamically generate sections in email.
 API based nodes will receive this JSON object in the data field (when present).

 PHP Implementation
 ------------------

-In its simplest form the trigger endpoint is just a single url that returns a JSON object.
+In its simplest form, the trigger endpoint is just a single url that returns a JSON object.
-For example our trigger.php could look like this:
+For example, our trigger.php could look like this:

 .. code-block:: php